IntelLabs/csg/README.md

 ## Reqruiments

 At least 1 GPU is needed.
-Default, the detection algorithm is deployed on GPU/0.
-You can change your setting in "config" file
+By default, the models is deployed on gpu:0.
+You can change your settings in "config" file.

 ## Licence
 check [LICENSE](LICENSE)